WHAT’S THE ACT GOVERNMENT’S RESPONSE TO THE RECOMMENDATIONS TO PHASE OUT WOOD HEATERS IN SUBURBAN CANBERRA?

 I USE A WOOD HEATER, SO WHY SHOULD I BE CONCERNED?

 Smoke from slow combustion wood heaters also affects the health of those who use one.
 This has been demonstrated in studies in Australia and overseas.
 A UK study in 2020 found people who live with a wood heater were at risk of exposure to high intensities of fine particle air pollution within a short period of time through normal use.
+A 2023 study by Australian National University researchers found smoke from wood heaters was responsible for as many as 63 deaths per year in the Australian Capital Territory.
+The study also found the estimated annual equivalent cost of these deaths is between $57 and $333 million, highlighting both the health and economic consequences of wood heater use.
 A 2022 study by the NSW Government found wood heaters were the largest source of air pollution in Greater Sydney.
-It also found wood heaters were likely to contribute to 269 premature deaths annually and every wood heater user lost and average of about 12 life years.
-Smoke from your wood heater also affects the health of your neighbours.
+It reported 269 premature deaths in residents of Greater Sydney from wood heater pollution, corresponding 3,279 lost years of life, an average of 12.2 lost years of life per premature death.
+In 2021 The Medical Journal of Australia reported a study by Dorothy L Robinson, Joshua A Horsley, Fay H. Johnston and Geoffrey G Morgan found that in Armidale NSW, a city of 24,504 people, 14 premature deaths per year are attributable to air pollution from wood heaters.
+This corresponds to 210 lost years of life, at an estimated cost of $10,930 per heater per year.
 Your neighbours are impacted by your wood smoke pollution but may be reluctant to complain.
 They suffer in silence because they don’t want a neighbourhood dispute.
 Before you fire up your wood heater consider the evidence that clearly shows it has an impact on your health, that of your family and your neighbours.

 WHAT’S IN RESIDENTIAL WOODSMOKE THAT MAKES IT SO HAZARDOUS TO MY HEALTH?